India has shown the world democracy can deliver, says PM Modi

 Citizens now have confidence that government cares for them, we have lent human touch to governance, added PM Modi.

-All govts worked according to their abilities, we wanted new results and worked on a different speed and scale, he said speaking about his government's achievements.
+The prime minister said all governments worked according to their abilities and got results according, but his government wanted new results and worked on a different speed and scale.
 Direct transfer of Rs 2.5 lakh crore to bank accounts has benefited small farmers a lot, he said.

+''Today India is the fastest growing economy in the world, it is the number one in smartphone data consumers, it is the second biggest mobile manufacturer and has the third biggest startup ecosystem,'' he said.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today